mkalten/TUIO11_MaxMSP/README.txt

-There are two outputs, the first one is sending all relevant TUIO events such as addObject, updateObject and removeObject as well as addCursor, updateCursor and removeCursor.
+There are two outputs, the first one is sending all relevant TUIO events such as addObject, updateObject and removeObject as well as addCursor, updateCursor and removeCursor and addBlob, updateBlob and removeBlob.

 The second output sends simple bangs for each fully received frame, and every second while no new messages are received, in order to indicate that the connection is still alive.